DaverSomethingSomethingOrg/ConanToolchain/docs/ConanZFSDemo.md

     "full download" timings will scale linearly with the size of the project.

-    ZFS snapshot/clone timing **should not vary** in relation to the size of the project, depending more on the storage speed and kernel load instead.
+    ZFS snapshot/clone timing **should be constant**, depending more on the storage speed and kernel load instead of project size.

 ## Limitations and Issues